 On March 2nd, the TAP team took a trip to the Hilliard Branch to walk through the toy adaptation program with around 12 students between grades 6-9.
 The students successfully adapted 5 toys for TAP and the students learned a lot about engineering and Ohio State.
-Thanks, Columbus City Schools!
+Thanks, Columbus Metropolitan Libraries!

 Recently, Hofstra University collaborated with the Society of Women’s Engineering and FIRST Robotics Competition to run its own toy adaptation program.
 The group took volunteers from the community and used it as an opportunity to teach practical applications of reverse engineering, and as a community engagement event to get young girls and boys interested in engineering.
 The Department of Engineering at Hofstra plans to make this an annual event.